btamilselvan/python/Readme.md

 - pip install --upgrade pip
 - python -m pip --version  or pip --version
 - pip3 is an updated version of pip which is used basically for python 3+.

+### Conda
+- Conda is an open source package management and environment management system.
+Conda installs, runs, and updates packages as well as the dependencies on them quickly.

 ### venv
 - A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.